stanford-cs348k/readings/README.md

 ## Lecture 11: Generating 3D Objects and 3D Scenes ##

-__Post Lecture Required Reading:__
+__Post-Lecture Required Reading:__

 * [SAM 3D: 3Dfy Anything in Images](https://ai.meta.com/research/publications/sam-3d-3dfy-anything-in-images/) SAM 3D Team 2025.
   * This paper describes the process of training a model that can extract 3D content from "real world" photographs of full scenes.
-The model has been quite impactful since it's release in late 2025, since it provides a way to control 3D scene layout from an image.
-You can take a look at the project's [Github page here](https://ai.meta.com/research/sam3d/) or even use it yourself on [Meta's site](https://www.aidemos.meta.com/segment-anything/editor/convert-image-to-3d)
+By real world we meant that thers might be significant visual clutter, or even partial occlusion of the 3D object to be extracted.
+The model works surprisingly well, and as a result, it's been quite impactful since it's release in late 2025.
+You can take a look at the project's [Github page here](https://ai.meta.com/research/sam3d/) or even use it yourself on [Meta's site](https://www.aidemos.meta.com/segment-anything/editor/convert-image-to-3d).
+In your reading response, please consider the following questions.
+  * First let's think about the task at hand.
+Please write down your description of the ultimate task that's being solved in terms of inputs and outputs.
+The input to the system is an image (what properties do the contents of permissible input images have?), and what's the output?
+  * Given your description of the task, what would be "ground truth" paired training data for this task?
+What is hard about obtaining that training data?
+  * SAM 3D approach is to break down the challenge of creating the ultimate final model into a series of steps, where in each step the model becomes a little more capable and begins to approach the capability of performing the final task.
+Section 3.1.1 talks about the first step of training (pre-training).
+What is the task trained in this step?
+How is the training data set obtained?
+Why do you think the authors felt confident that this was a good starting step?
+  * In the second step (mid-training, Section 3.1.2), how is the complexity of the task increased?
+How was training data generated in this step?
+And why do you think it is easier to succeed at the mid-training tasks _starting with_ a model that results from the pre-training task?
+Why not just jump to the mid-training task first?
+  * Section 3.2.1 documents the "Collection Step" of what's called the post-training stage.
+What is the role of human data labelers in this step?
+Note that there are two groups of data-labelers, one performing an "easier" labeling task, and another performing a much harder (more skilled) one.
+What are these two labeling tasks and what's the rationale for one being easier than the other?
+  * Last... before taking a look at the evaluation section, write down __at least two evaluation questions__ you'd like to see answered with data/experiments in the results.
+Did the authors answer your questions in the evaluation?